-The equations of general relativity predict that when a large enough mass collapses under its own gravity, nothing can stop it.
-The result is a black hole, a region of space with gravity so strong that not even light can escape from it.
-It is now believed that nearly every supermassive galaxy, including our own, has a huge black hole at its center.
+The equations of general relativity imply that when a large enough mass collapses under its own gravity, nothing can stop it becoming a black hole, a region of space with gravity so strong that not even light can escape from it.
+It is now believed that nearly every supermassive galaxy, including our own, has a black hole at its center.

-Since nothing can stop it, the matter that forms as black hole collapses to a point of infinite density called a singularity.
+Physics has no force to stop the collapse of matter, so a black hole is said to be a point of infinite matter density called a singularity.
 The event horizon of a black hole is the region from which nothing, not even light, can escape the pull of its gravity (Figure 5.9).
 In current physics, a black hole is a singularity of infinite matter density that creates an event horizon around it.